vancluever/consul_minimal/README.md

 ## `consul_minimal::install`

-Will install Consul with a **minimal** configuration and a service configuration designed to get up and running as a or client node quickly.
+Will install Consul with a **minimal** configuration and a service configuration designed to get up and running as a server or client node quickly.

 Note that the mode that Consul runs in is dependent on what you set for the `node['consul_minimal']['mode']` node attribute.